Why CBN must resist further monetary policy tightening

 “The components that made up the food sub-index in November 2022 was 24.13 percent on a year-on-year basis; which was 6.92 percent higher compared to the rate recorded in November 2021 (17.21 percent).

-“The rise in the food sub-index was caused by the increases in prices of Bread and cereals, Oil and fat, Potatoes, yam and other tubers, Food products n.e.c, and fish.
+“The rise in the food sub-index was caused by the increase in prices of bread and cereals, oil and fat, potatoes, yam and other tubers, food products and fish.

 “Whereas the month-on-month food inflation rate in November was 1.40 percent, this was 0.17 percent higher compared to the rate recorded in October 2022 (1.23 percent).